-A smartphone will wirelessly communicate with the lock via either bluetooth or Wi-Fi.
-All you need to do after installing the smart lock is download the app, set it up and voila! a wireless smart lock.
-Some companies will even allow you to assign a “key” to your family member, allowing you to track whoever enters and exits the house.
+A smartphone will wirelessly communicate with the lock via Bluetooth or Wi-Fi.
+All you need to do after installing the smart lock is download the app, set it up and voila!
+Some companies will even allow you to assign a “key” to your family members, allowing you to track whoever enters and exits the house.

 Wires?
-What Wires?
+What wires?

-While your video camera may record what the burglar is doing, it will be even more effective when coupled with a motion sensor.
+While your security camera may record what the burglar is doing, it will be even more effective when coupled with a motion sensor.
 While some may think that motion sensors are just for high-risk areas like a museum or bank, it’s also useful at home.
 Once an intruder comes within proximity of the motion sensor, it will immediately set off an alarm to alert you.

 As the name indicates, hidden outdoor cameras are situated outside the home to record anyone who dares enter your home without your authority.
-These cameras can be hidden in a birdhouse (like the image above), camouflaged in a drain pipe or even as a decor.
-With 81% of break–ins done via the front door, you must make sure sure the cameras are in a position where they can easily record anything going on near the exterior entrances of your home such as the front door and garage.
+These cameras can be hidden in a birdhouse, camouflaged in a drain pipe, situated inside your doorbell or even as a decor.
+It’s important to make sure sure the cameras are in a position where they can easily record anything going on near the exterior entrances of your home such as the front door and garage.